Prince Frederick of Orange-Nassau: Austrian military service

 Prince Frederick went via England to Vienna, where he was given, in May 1796, the rank of Major General.
-He commanded a brigade in the corps of Von Wartensleben, in the army of Archduke Charles.
-Later, commanded by Kray, he defended southern Germany and Nassau.
+He commanded a brigade in the corps of Wilhelm von Wartensleben, in the army of Archduke Charles.
+Later, commanded by Paul Kray, he defended southern Germany and Nassau.
 Prince Frederick participated in several battles in Germany and played a role in the conquest of Kehl in January 1797.
 As Archduke Charles was growing more and more pleased with Frederick, the latter was asked to go to Italy.
 There he became the commander of four German battalions.
 He managed on 2 April 1797 to stop the vanguard of Napoleon at Einöd, which resulted in the Treaty of Campo Formio.
 Due to his performance in Einöd he received the Military Order of Maria Theresa.
 Because he still suffered from his wounded shoulder, he underwent surgery at Görz in the summer of 1797 and recovered in Baden.
 On 29 October 1797, he was appointed lieutenant field marshal.
 After spending the winter of 1797–98 at Hampton Court, he returned to Vienna at the end of April 1798.
 Then followed a five-week tour of inspection along the Italian border.
 Prince Frederick was still not fully recovered and collapsed at Gorizia.
-On 14 November 1798 he was appointed commander of the Austrian army in Italy, with the title of "kaiserlicher und königlicher Feldzeugmeister", as he prepared the army for battle against the French army under Scherer.
+On 14 November 1798 he was appointed commander of the Austrian army in Italy, with the rank of Feldzeugmeister, as he prepared the army for battle against the French army under Barthélemy Louis Joseph Schérer.

 He visited many sick soldiers while in Padua, Italy.
 It is possible that, as a result of these visits, he contracted a malignant fever.
-On the night of 5–6 January 1799, Prince Frederick died in the arms of his aide, Perponcher.
+On the night of 5–6 January 1799, Prince Frederick died in the arms of his aide, Hendrik George de Perponcher Sedlnitsky.
 Originally, he was buried in the cloister of the Hermits of Padua.
 In 1807, his family ordered a marble monument by Antonio Canova.
 In 1896, Queen Emma ordered Frederick to be moved to Nieuwe Kerk, the family burial site in Delft.
 She boarded a vessel to Padua, but was unable to find the prince's remains.
 The body was finally found on 3 July 1896 and was buried in Nieuwe Kerk on 7 August 1896.
 The monument was rebuilt in the church behind the tomb of Frederick's brother Willem.
 As both the church and the cloister of the Hermits of Padua were severely damaged in WW II, the Queen-Regent's action has proven to be a wise one.